Modifiable risk factors for dementia (And what you can do about them)

 What helps:

 Heart and brain health are closely linked.
-Inactivity lowers not only cognitive reserve, but also physical reserve – your body’s ability to recover and stay strong with age.
+Inactivity lowers not only cognitive reserve, but also physical reserve, which is your body’s ability to recover and stay strong with age.

 What helps: